VNG-Realisatie/authorization-decision-log/architecture.md

 ## Components

 The standard EAM architecture has the following conceptual components.
-These can be deployed as standalone applications, combined in various configurations or even implemented within a single monolithic application.
+These can be deployed as standalone applications, combined in various configurations, or even implemented within a single monolithic application.

 ### Authorization Decision Log

 The Authorization Decision Log contains all information that was used in the authorization decision.
-Using the Authorization Decision Log it SHOULD be possible to accurately recreate environmental factors which affected historical authorization decisions.
+Using the Authorization Decision Log it SHOULD be possible to accurately recreate environmental factors that affected historical authorization decisions.

 ### Policy Enforcement Point (PEP)

 A Policy Enforcement Point (PEP) intercepts a user's request, sends it to the Policy Decision Point (PDP) for evaluation, and then enforces the resulting "permit" or "deny" decision.
-PEPs are typically implemented as API gateways or as components within the application itself.
+A PEP is typically implemented as an API gateway or as a component within the application itself.

 ### Policy Administration Point (PAP)